unify-js/vue-webpack-tool/README.md

 # @unify-js/vue-webpack-tool

-A webpack-based build tool for Vue development that focuses on the build performance.
+A build tool for Vue development based on webpack, specifically designed to enhance the development experience.

 ## Motivation